Skip to main content

 UtilityOrder updates, account alerts, reminders, follow-ups to a user-initiated flowCheaper than Marketing; content must relate to a specific transaction or request

-AuthenticationOne-time passwords and account verification codesStrict format; no marketing content allowed
+AuthenticationOne-time passwords and account verification codesStrict format; no marketing content allowed; cheapest tier

 Header formats